-Each inverter has a maximum input rating.
+Each inverter has a maximum output rating.
 This is the greatest amount of AC power the inverters can pump out at one time.
-If the solar panels’ energy production exceeds the inverter’s maximum input rating, it will result in what’s known as solar inverter clipping.
+If the solar panels’ energy production exceeds the inverter’s maximum output rating, it will result in what’s known as solar inverter clipping.

 What is Solar Inverter Clipping?

 Solar inverter clipping occurs when the system’s power production exceeds the total amount of energy the inverters can handle at any given time.
 If the inverter’s maximum output rating is exceeded, they’ll reduce or clip the amount of electricity.

 Clipping in a solar inverter shouldn’t damage any components of your solar system unless it’s at an excessive level.
 However, when inverter clipping does occur, it does reduce the amount of electricity available for you to use.
 It cannot convert all the solar power your solar array is producing, meaning you’ll be losing out on some of that free electricity.

 When first discussed, inverter clipping sounds like it’s a bad thing you’d want to avoid.
 After all, losing out on free electricity is going to impact your solar system’s ROI.
 So by downsizing the number of solar panels you install or upsizing your inverters, you can reduce clipping and take full advantage of all the free electricity your panels can produce.